snu-quiqcl/Vivado_prj_manager/README.md

 ## Verilog_Creater_v1_00
 Open DAC_Controller files and index modules and xilins ips to prevent duplication error.
 After this creates TCL file and make xpr file and customized ip file automatically.

+250MHz -> Reaaching to 250MHz is challenging, so we have to return to 100MHz, nad use 1.25ns resolution of TTL signal.

+A fully completed device development is required.